GoraNetwork/gora-dao-smartcontracts/README.md

 The activate_proposal is a manual override in case of min_participation is not met!
 The voting activation handled in GoraDAO:
 - Time based activation in case that min-participation is met!
-- Min participation is met before start time---> activate_proposal can activate (This does not change the voting ending conditions including end_time and all_voted)
+- Min participation is met before start time---> activate_proposal can activate (This does not change the voting ending conditions including end_time and all_voted).

+Note : Because the vesting and staking contracts architecture is still an open topic in GoraNetwork, Configure_Vesting method is not detailed in ABI or TEAL conde yet!

 ```mermaid